mjago/PBuf/README.md

 This software is a Priority buffer intended for use in an embedded environment, with processors or controllers as small as 8-bit.

+## Purpose

+One use of the buffer could be to enable the rapid re-prioritisation of self-contained payloads of data, possibly compressed and encrypted.
+It makes sense to manipulate such a payload in units of payload, and being able to prioritise or re-order the delivery of them against time can release the business logic from being required to maintain a lot of state regarding what has gone, what has maybe gone, and how urgent is this payload with respect to what is already out there.
+By employing prioritisation in this way, the priorities may be worked out ahead of time, and the configuration stored as constant data for rapid use, freeing the user of much of the decision-making in real-time.

+When looked at in this way the prioritised buffer implementation makes sense - entire payloads are redirected in an instant, and yet maintain their self-referential integrity.
+Too much information of higher importance pushes lesser information 'out of the back of the queue in a natural pre-planned and real-time efficient way.
+Played against a potentially inconsistent network it makes all the more sense to do the work ahead of time and configure for the eventuality with payload priority.

 ## Configuration

 It is configurable at compile time by defining three definitions (found in priority_buffer.h).